 Consumer Credit Counseling Service of Northeastern Pennsylvania, Inc. (CCCS of NEPA) has been acquired by Advantage Credit Counseling Service, Inc. (Advantage CCS).

 Advantage CCS is Pennsylvania’s largest credit counseling and debt management agency.
-CCCS of NEPA will continue to be a trusted community partner in central and northeastern PA.
-The joined agencies will both continue to offer credit counseling, debt management, housing counseling, as well as bankruptcy counseling and education services.
+CCCS of NEPA will continue to be a trusted community partner in central and northeastern Pennsylvania.
+The joined agencies will both continue to offer credit counseling, debt management, housing counseling, as well as bankruptcy counseling and bankruptcy education services.

-Founded in 1968, Advantage CCS is headquartered in Pittsburgh, Pennsylvania with ten office locations across the state.
-Advantage CCS is a Nationwide Non-Profit credit counseling agency that is approved and licensed to do business in all 50 states.
+Founded in 1968, Advantage CCS is headquartered in Pittsburgh, Pennsylvania with multiple office locations across the state.
+Advantage CCS is a Non-Profit credit counseling agency that is accredited and licensed.
+We are proud members of the National Foundation for Credit Counseling (NFCC) and accredited by the Council on Accreditation (COA).